-The subject property comprises an extended detached bungalow located within the popular Newton Mearns district, lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
+The subject property comprises a two storey mid terrace villa with rear porch and attic conversion located within the Auldhouse district of Glasgow where surrounding properties are similar in age and character.

 Adequate local shopping, educational and public transport facilities are available close by.